BabyEvo/Voxycast/README.md

 **More** features and improvements **will come** over time.

-You can download the [https://github.com/BabyEvo/Voxycast/releases/tag/v0.1.1](Latest Release).
+You can download the latest release [https://github.com/BabyEvo/Voxycast/releases/tag/v0.1.1](here).